mlflow/mlflow/docs/source/search-syntax.rst

 optional ``DESC`` or ``ASC`` value; the default is ``ASC``.
 The default ordering is to sort by ``start_time DESC``, then ``run_id``.

-The :py:func:`mlflow.search_runs` can be used to search for runs within specific experiments which can be identified by experiment IDs or experiment names, but not both at the same time.
+The :py:func:`mlflow.search_runs` API can be used to search for runs within specific experiments which can be identified by experiment IDs or experiment names, but not both at the same time.

 .. warning:: Using both ``experiment_ids`` and ``experiment_names`` in the same call will result